lucvoorend/IceCubeTransformer/README.md

 ## 📁 Repository Structure

-The codebase is organized into three main directories, plus analysis notebooks and the thesis PDF:
+The codebase is organized into three main directories, plus the thesis PDF and requirements:

 ├── [Angular_reconstruction_of_high_energy_neutrinos_using_machine_learning_Luc_Voorend].pdf # The full thesis document
 ├── data_preparation/ # Scripts for data cleaning and preparation